24terryanna/startup_spec/README.md

     + App.css: includes general styling for the header, footer, body, and navigation bar.
 This is applied to every page.
     + App.jsx: imported my four pages and created routes to each directory in App function.
 + index.jsx: imported React, created Root, and rendered App

+## Service Startup Notes
++ created service directory for backend communication.
+It contains index.js, my backend file, and two package files for functionality. index.js containes the API Router that points to the frontend.
+It also has code for user authentification when they login.
++ about.jsx (prexisting file within src/about) is my frontend for the service call.
+It now contains a function that sets a random quote and React.useEffect to fetch a quote from a quote.cs260.click.
+The fetch component is the frontend accessing the url.
++ about.css was updated with formatting for the quote text and box.
++ App.jsx was updated to import AuthState for authentification and a route to login.
+I also added a function NotFound to help with error catching.